samogot/betterdiscord-plugins/v2/Quoter/README.md

 - Should the default behaviour of quote button described above be equal to `Ctrl+Click` (default) or to `Alt+Click`

 ## Roadmap
-- Add setting for list of servers/channels where embeds are denyed and fallback mode should be used.
 - Change quote behaviour for plugin users a bit - render timestamp as jump-link (instead of header) and add user popout and user context menu for quote author.
 - *Maybe sometime in future*.
 Add rich UI to handle what will be quoted now.
 Similar as in Citador plugin